kennedyford/kennedyford/README.md

 <br><br><br>

-## I am currently a Senior in the Computer Science program at Louisiana Tech University
+<h2 align="center">I am currently a Senior in the Computer Science program at Louisiana Tech University</h2>

   - I will graduate in May 2023 with my Bachelor of Science degree.